sbabcoc/Selenium-Foundation/README.md

 The Maven group ID is `com.nordstrom.ui-tools`, and the artifact ID is `selenium-foundation`.
 Artifacts whose versions have the `s2` suffix support the **Selenium 2** API.
 Artifacts whose versions have the `s3` suffix support the **Selenium 3** API.

-To add a dependency on **Selenium Foundation** using Maven, use the following:
+To add a dependency on **Selenium Foundation** for Maven, use the following:

 ```xml
 <dependency>